 I went to a conference a few months ago.
-One of the performers, a digitalisation specialist, said that seeing a successful implementation of digital processes is something he sees… Never.
+One of the performers, a lean manufacturing and digitalisation specialist, said that seeing a successful implementation of digital processes is something he sees… Never.

 Why?
 Because many of the manufacturing companies he was talking about don’t even have a website.
 They are far away from the digital world.
 They haven’t mapped their key processes for a lack of need.
 Therefore, they cannot tell you what are the places to save the most time at and what should remain manual work.

 “Hello!
 One AI and a blockchain for me.
 Please and thank you!”
 This is the endearing way how Ron Swanson ordered his waffles.
-Unfortunately, it doesn’t really work with digitalization.
+Unfortunately, it doesn’t really work with digitalisation.
 So what are we left with?
 From having no website to making the jump to a digital and automated world with the help of an outside specialist who has never seen a successful implementation of such systems.